microsoft/ignite-learning-paths-training-mod/mod30/README.md

 |[4 - Social Media Integration with Logic Apps ](demos.md#demo-4-social-media-integration-with-logic-apps)|[Link](https://globaleventcdn.blob.core.windows.net/assets/mod/mod30/MOD30_Demo4.mp4)
 |[5 - Automatic Image Captioning with Cognitive Services](demos.md#demo-4-automatic-image-captioning-with-logic-apps)|[Link](https://globaleventcdn.blob.core.windows.net/assets/mod/mod30/MOD30_Demo5.mp4)

-## Become a Presenter
+## Become a Trained Presenter

-To become a *Trained Presenter*, contact [scalablecontent@microsoft.com](mailto:scalablecontent@microsoft.com).
+To become a trained presenter, contact [learningpathmanager@microsoft.com](mailto:learningpathmanager@microsoft.com).
 In your email please include:

 - Complete name:
-- The code of this presentation: MOD30
+- The code of this presentation: apps10
 - Link (ex: unlisted YouTube video) to a video of you presenting (~10 minutes).
   > It doesn't need to be this content, the important is to show your presenter skills

+A mentor will get back to you with the information on the process.

 ## Trained Presenters